Behind the Wheel: Mental Health Challenges for Truck Drivers

 I bring over 30 years of trucking industry experience to Acuity.
 I worked my way up from driving to managing the safety operations of a transportation company, culminating in owning and managing my own regional trucking company.
 My main goal at Acuity is to help you, the motor carrier, the owner/operator and the driver better understand the insurance industry and help shape Acuity’s products and services to better meet your needs.
 I regularly provide ongoing trucking training to Acuity employees to help them understand the unique needs of those in the trucking/transportation industry.
 With over 30 years in the transportation sector, as both a company driver and as owner and manager of a trucking company, I have first-hand experience that helps me understand the challenges truckers’ face, and detailed knowledge of transportation regulations.
 My experience coupled with a background in insurance loss control can help answer and provide solutions to any issues that may arise.

-There is a perceived toughness of drivers in the trucking industry, and seasoned veterans know you need to have thick skin to do the job, but there is another side to life on the road.
+There is a perceived toughness of truck drivers in the transportation industry, and seasoned veterans know you need to have thick skin to do the job, but there is another side to life on the road.
 Due to the nature of trucking, studies show that drivers face increased challenges, such as loneliness (27.9%), depression (26.9%), chronic sleep disturbances (20.6%), anxiety (14.5%), and other emotional problems (13%).
-With approximately 3.5 million professional truck drivers in the United States, according to estimates by the American Trucking Association, truck drivers must understand they are not alone in their struggles.
-Many people, from children to adults, struggle with mental health needs, and as our society increases its awareness of these needs, the availability of support resources improves.
+With approximately 3.5 million professional truck drivers in the United States, according to estimates by the American Trucking Association, truckers must understand they are not alone in their struggles.
+Many people, from children to adults, struggle with mental health needs, and as our society increases its awareness of these needs, the availability of support resources also improves.

 Listed below are four common issues truck drivers face that can affect mental health.